Chicken Pot Pie Soup! It’s filled with tender chicken, lots of fresh veggies and a delicious broth.

 - Cauliflower Soup

 - Creamy Chicken Noodle Soup

 Follow Cooking Classy

-Chicken Pot Pie Soup with all the classic flavors of pot pie but in rich and creamy, perfectly comforting and cozy soup form!
-This soup is a lot less work than a pot pie yet it's equally as delicious!
-It's filled with chicken and veggies and a hearty broth.
+All the classic flavors of pot pie but in rich and creamy, perfectly comforting and cozy soup form!
+This soup is a lot less work than a standard pot pie yet it's equally as delicious!
+It's brimming with chicken and veggies and a hearty broth.
+Makes about 10 cups.

 - 1 cup peeled and diced carrots (about 2 carrots)

-- 2 cups (heaping) peeled and 1/2-inch diced russet potatoes (2 medium potatoes)
+- 2 cups (heaping) peeled and diced russet potatoes, 1/2-inch dice (2 medium potatoes)

 - Salt and freshly ground black pepper

 - 1/2 cup heavy cream